 A plastic ring will usually fall off in between 7 and 14 days (average 10).
 Your little boy or girl will feel slight discomfort around the head of the penis.
 They might even be bleeding.
-There will be small pieces left over tissue for several days.
+There will be small pieces left over Circumcision Melbourne for several days.
 These will be small enough so that you can remove them with tweezers.

 The doctor will tell the patient that the small amount of tissue left for a few days is normal.
 If it bleeds it may be an indication that he has taken too much during the procedure.
 Keeping the area soft with an ointment will stop on its own or with a few days.
 If they are properly done, the stitches can be pulled out by themselves or you can have them removed.